Fat Transfer vs. Breast Implants

 About Breast Implants

 Soft silicone gel implants are now an industry standard for breast augmentation surgeons across the world.
-During implant selection, different projections, profiles, sizes, and cohesivity can be combined for a unique implant that is tailored to your body and personal preferences.
+Various projections, profiles, sizes and cohesivities can be combined during your breast implant selection to create a unique implant tailored to your body and personal preferences.

 Consistency Matters

 Not only do we mean that breast implants offer long-term dependability, but the actual consistency of the silicone gel matters, as well.
 This is known as the cohesivity of the implant.
-Depending on how cohesive the implants are, you can achieve an incredibly natural enhancement or a firmer, more augmented look.
+Depending on the cohesion of the implants, you can achieve an incredibly natural enhancement or a firmer, more augmented look.
 Ultimately, you have more control over the shape, size, and overall look of the breasts than you would with a fat transfer.

 How is it Performed?